ybiquitous/bem-ts/README.md

 //=> "block__element block__element--mod1 block__element--mod3"
 ```

-A more complex example using React and CSS (nearer to the real world):
+A more complex example using React and CSS (closer to the real world):

 ```tsx
 // Button.tsx